b1ndark/project4/README.md

       - Forum button which when pressed will take you to the Forum where you will be able to explore, add and commments posts
       - Log Out button that will take you to the Log Out page so the USer can confirm
     - If Admin is Logged In you will have an extra button
-      - Admin page button to take you to the admin page where you can manage the website
+      - Admin button to take you to the admin page where you can manage the website

-    - Desktop navbar
+    - **Desktop navbar**
+    - The navbar displays all the menus for the user to navigate.
+    - Within the forum also has search bar.

     ![image](assets/readme/features/navbar.webp)

-    - Small Screens navbar
+    - **Small Screens navbar**
+    - When using devides with small screens the navbar adapts, by putting all the navbar menus into to the dropdown button.
+    - Also in the small screens when in the forum the search bar moves out of the navbar to improve the user experience, as it wouldn'y be practicle to clean the dropdown menu just to access the search bar.

     ![image](assets/readme/features/navbar_sm_screens.webp)